ISU-MolPhyl/EEOB563/computer_labs/lab4/raxml-ng.md

 ```
 > What model had the best (smallest) AIC/BIC score?

+**3) What about partitions?**
-**3)** Does it make more sense to partition by gene or by codon position? (use your best tree to evaluate).
+Does it make more sense to partition by gene or by codon position? (use your best tree to evaluate).
 Use the best partitioning scheme to infer the ML tree.
 Does it have a different topology from your original tree.

+**4) How should we treat the branch lengths in our analysis?**
-**4)** Which of the *branch linkage* modes has the highest likelihood?
+Which of the *branch linkage* modes has the highest likelihood?
 Which one should we choose (use your best tree to evaluate).
 Use the best model to search for the ML tree.
 Did it change the resulting likelihoods and/or topology?

 <!--
 ```